ICLRandD/Blackstone/README.md

 This is the very first release of Blackstone and the model is best viewed as a *prototype*; it is rough around the edges and represents first step in a large and ongoing programme of open source research into NLP on legal texts.
 With that out of the way, here's a brief rundown of what's happening in the proto model.

-Blackstone is a spaCy model and pipeline, which means you can apply the model to your own text data using spaCy's APIs.
+Blackstone is a [spaCy](https://spacy.io/) model and pipeline, which means you can apply the model to your own text data using [spaCy's](https://spacy.io/) APIs.

 ### The pipeline

-Blackstone's model has been built with, and upon, spaCy.
-This proto release combines a mixture of pipeline components that have been custom built for Blackstone, along with other

 The proto model included in this release has the following elements in its pipeline:

 <img src="https://iclr.s3-eu-west-1.amazonaws.com/assets/iclrand/Blackstone/blackstone_pipeline.svg">

-Owing to a complete dearth of labelled part-of-speech and dependency training data for legal text, the `tokenizer`, `tagger` and `parser` pipeline components have been taken from spaCy's `en_core_web_sm` model.
+Owing to a complete dearth of labelled part-of-speech and dependency training data for legal text, the `tokenizer`, `tagger` and `parser` pipeline components have been taken from [spaCy's](https://spacy.io/) `en_core_web_sm` model.
 By and large, these components appear to a do a decent job, but it would be good to revisit these components with custom training data at some point in the future.

 The `ner` and `textcat` components are custom components trained especially for Blackstone.